networknt/light-doc/content/en/development/develop-build.md

 ### Repeat this when necessary

-As multiple developers are working on these repositories, there might be several or more checkins each day.
-It is recommended that you run the develop-build task at least everyday.
+As multiple developers are working on these repositories, there might be several or more check-ins each day.
+It is recommended that you run the develop-build task at least every day.
 Even better, rerun it when you know someone has checked in something that you are depending on.
 The second time you run the light-bot develop-build task, it will be much faster as it won't clone every repo again but just pull the latest code from remote.
-If there is no change on any of the repos, build will be skipped automatically.
+If there is no change on any of the repository, the build will be skipped automatically.